Lead Adviser at NZ Ministry of Education, Wellington

 Mō tēnei tūranga mahi | About this role

-- Based in Wellington
+- Permanent, full-time, based in Wellington

 Kia ora, Bula Vinaka, Fakaalofa lahi atu, Fakatalofa atu, Kia orana, Malo e lelei, Malo ni, Talofa lava, Tena koutou katoa and welcome.

 He mea tārai e mātou te mātauranga kia rangatira ai, kia mana taurite ai ōna huanga